sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

 * Tell me about a time you disagreed with your boss.
 How did you resolve it?
 * Have you ever had to make an unpopular decision, and explain it to those impacted?
 How did you handle it?
 * What is one of the most challenging technical issues you encountered so far?
 How did you solve the problem?
-* Describe a time where you used a metaphor or analogy to explain a tricky concept to a coworker or family member.
+* Describe a time when you used a metaphor or analogy to explain a tricky concept to a coworker or family member.

 ## References